css4j/echosvg/CONTRIBUTING.md

 code is involved.
 - Long, descriptive variable names are preferred.
-- Add comments to explain what the code is trying to do, but avoiding useless prose that just mimics the code, like "check if foo is larger than 1" as a comment to `if (foo > 1)`.
+- Add comments to explain what the code is trying to do, but avoiding useless prose that just mimics the code, like _"check if foo is larger than 1"_ as a comment to `if (foo > 1)`.
 - Public and protected methods must have documentation comments.
 - Avoid trailing whitespace except for empty lines in Javadoc comments.
 - Classes and methods should have the minimum visibility that they require.
-There is no reason for a method to have `protected` visibility when being package-visible could be enough.
-For complex package-level or private inner classes, it is acceptable to have `protected` methods as a mean to document which ones are intended to be overridden by other inner classes.
+A method should not have `protected` visibility when being package-visible could be enough, unless subclasses in other packages would naturally extend it.
+For complex package-level or inner classes, it is acceptable to have `protected` methods as a mean to document which ones are intended to be overridden by other classes.
+(In that case, protected methods do not appear in the Javadocs and therefore are not part of the API)

 <br/>

 ### Attribution

- If you modify a source file that was created by the current maintainer and it happens to have an `@author` field with his name, feel free to remove that field and let `git blame` handle the attribution.
+ If you modify a source file that was created by the current maintainer and it happens to have an `@author` tag with his name, feel free to remove that field and let `git blame` handle the attribution.

  It is intended that if you put an `@author` field with your name in a new file,